srl-labs/learn-srlinux/docs/get-started/lab.md

----
-hide: navigation
----

-SR Linux packs a lot of unique features that the IP and data center networking teams can leverage.
-Some of the features are truly new to the networking domain.
-The goal of this portal is to introduce SR Linux to visitors through interactive tutorials centered around SR Linux services and capabilities.
+# SR Linux Lab

+## SR Linux container image

-We believe that learning by doing yields the best results.
+We believe that "learning by doing" yields the best results.
 With that in mind we made SR Linux container image available to everybody without any registration or licensing requirements :partying_face:

-The public SR Linux container image when powered by [containerlab](https://containerlab.srlinux.dev) allows us to create easily deployable labs that everyone can launch at their convenience.
+The public SR Linux container image when powered by [containerlab](https://containerlab.dev) allows us to create easily deployable labs that everyone can launch at their convenience.
 All that to let you not only read about the features we offer, but to try them live!

-## SR Linux container image

 A single container image that hosts management, control and data plane functions is all you need to get started.